Sandelier/MangaPresence/README.md

 		- Simply drag and drop the xpi file onto your firefox browser
 		- And an prompt will appear, asking if you want to add the extension.
 	- Chrome and brave
-		- Go to url chrome://extensions/ or brave://extensions/
+		- Go to url chrome://extensions/
 		- Enable "Developer mode" in the top right corner of the page
 		- Click the "Load unpacked"
 		- And select the corresponding folder in the extensions folder.

 3. ### Creating discord bot
 	  To update discord rich presence you need an discord bot and below is instructions to how you can create your own discord bot.
 	- Go to [here](https://discord.com/developers/applications?new_application=true).
 	- Create a new application and give it a name that represents your bot.
 	- In the sidebar, navigate to the "OAuth2" section.